 Our work is dedicated to supporting decision makers who want to enhance their role in providing environmental and social benefits to the broader community – citizens, consumers, and businesses – and working with land stewards to maintain, restore, and enhance the ecosystems that provide them.

 In July 2019, we were awarded a Small Business Technology Transfer (STTR) grant by the National Science Foundation to develop remote sensing products to monitor insect populations in agriculture.
-Our focus in 2020 will be on extending this work into additional crop health and management tools for growers of high-value crops who want to make informed agronomic decisions, extend the reach of time-strapped field personnel, and take action before problems arise.
-Expect more news on this exciting effort in the spring of 2020.
+Our focus in 2020 and 2021 will be on extending this work into additional crop health and management tools for growers of high-value crops who want to make informed agronomic decisions, extend the reach of time-strapped field personnel, and take action before problems arise.

 Integrative Economics joined soil science experts, practitioners of regenerative land management, and blockchain technologists for the Reversapalooza gathering in Seattle in April 2018.
 Kyle Birchard appeared on a panel discussing open source technologies used in environmental and ecological applications.
 We have been working to quantify the market for carbon storage and support efforts to design a new platform to pay for carbon sequestration on farmland.